KRoses96/KRoses96/README.md

 # Heyo

-I do some typeScript, python, rust and whatever sledgehammer is needed to fix the problem.
+I do some typescript, python, rust and whatever sledgehammer is needed to fix the problem.

 ---
 ## Seeking to Create